prescience-data/4g-rotator/README.md

 3. Add this "secret" to `config.json` file along with your clean Google address.

 ##### Windows
-1. Run the shortcut script and watch your phone renew its IP!
+1. Run the `Renew.sh` shortcut script and watch your phone renew its IP!

 ### Recommendations